praneybehl/claude-code-review-mcp/README.md

 ## Troubleshooting

--   **"Current directory is not a git repository..."**: Ensure you are running `npx claude-code-review-mcp` (or the global command) from the root directory of a valid Git project.
+-   **"Current directory is not a git repository..."**: Ensure you are running `npx @vibesnipe/code-review-mcp` (or the global command) from the root directory of a valid Git project.
 -   **"API key for ... is not configured"**: Make sure the relevant environment variable (e.g., `OPENAI_API_KEY`) is set in the shell where you launched the MCP server OR in a `.env` file in your project's root.
 -   **"Failed to get git diff.
 Git error: ..."**: This indicates an issue with the `git diff` command.
     -   Check if `git` is installed and in your PATH.